I can’t believe that winter break is here already! This year is flying by, and I can definitely tell that it’s time for a break.

 Partner cards are a variation on playing cards, and work just about the same.
 Each student gets a card and then finds the person with the match.
-The difference is that with partner cards, students are getting a quick bit of practice with a skill.
-For example, my students are just getting started with fractions, so we are using fraction partner cards!
-In this case, they find the person who has the fraction and visual representation that match.
-Those people then become partners!
-There are also some sets that create a group of 3, like the naming numbers set.
-They have to find the standard form, word form and expanded form cards to form their group.
+The difference is that with partner cards, students get a quick bit of practice with a math or language arts skill.

 I have also used these cards for students to find a partner during Morning Meeting.
 I leave a card on each desk, then when they come in each morning then use their card to find the person they will greet.
 (You can have a little more control of who will become partners if you do it this way – simply lay the right matches out on those students’ desks.)

 Upside: can make partners or groups of 3, students are practicing skills at the same time, will get kids working with new and different people